ptesar/pauls-hacks/README.md

-# luks-clevis-initramfs-tpm2-multipartition-unlock
+# Unlock primary and secondary LUKS volumes on boot with TPM

-Simplified guide to enable auto unlock multiple luks partitions with initramfs and clevis on boot on debian 12 systems.
+Simplified guide to enable auto unlock multiple luks volumes with clevis and systemd-cryptenroll on boot.

-## Who is this for
+## Who is it for

-Anyone who needs to unlock multiple LUKS partitions on Debian 12 systems without switching from initramfs to dracut.
+Anyone who needs to **automatically unlock multiple LUKS partitions with TPM on Debian 12 systems** without switching from initramfs to dracut.
+This guide is likely applicable to other debian based distros as well.

 ## Background

 The workaround addresses the following limitations of buggy implementations of LUKS unlocking with TPM on boot:

-1. Clevis unlocks only the root partition on boot with TPM, secondary partitions require passphrase prompts
+1. **Clevis unlocks only the root partition** on boot with TPM, secondary partitions require passphrase prompts
-2. Interestingly systemd-cryptenroll unlocks only secondary partions due to a bug that ignores `tpm2-device=` option in `/etc/crypttab` for root partition
+2. Interestingly **systemd-cryptenroll unlocks only secondary partions** due to a bug that ignores `tpm2-device=` option in `/etc/crypttab` for root partition

-## Workaround

-If you are in a situation like me where you cannot move away from default initramfs in favor of dracut, you likely found yourself stuck with clevis or systemd-cryptenroll.
+If you are in a situation like me where you cannot move away from default initramfs to dracut, after many burned hours you likely found yourself stuck with clevis or systemd-cryptenroll.
 Clevis works great for setups with only the primary volume encrypted with LUKS, and systemd-cryptenroll works generally well in setups where the primary volume is either unencrypted or the prompt for one primary passphrase is part of strategy.
 What if you need both?

+## Workaround

-The trick is to simply use clevis and systemd-cryptenroll simultaneously.
-As it turns out, they have no problem co-existing and both executing in initramfs.
+The party trick is to simply **use clevis and systemd-cryptenroll simultaneously** for primary and secondery LUKS volumes respecively.
+As it turns out, clevis and systemd-cryptenroll have no problem co-existing and both executing in initramfs during boot.

+## Disclaimer

+While none of the outlined steps modify the underlying file systems, they do make substantial changes to boot configuration and can in theory result in a bricked OS, especially on non-standard kernels and otehrwise irregular partitioning schemes.
+Goes without saying that you should backup everything if you are touching volumes with data you can't afford to lose.

 ### 1. Use systemd-cryptenroll for secondary partitions